open-telemetry/opentelemetry-specification/specification/sdk-resource.md

 ## Resource operations

-In addition to resource creation, the following operations should be provided:
+Resources are immutable.
+Thus, in addition to resource creation, only the following operations should be provided:

 ### Retrieve attributes